 - Airport reception and welcome

-- Shared apartment accommodations
+- Shared apartment accommodations with utilities included

 - Comprehensive travel medical insurance